Definitely-Not-Reptilian/definitely-not-reptilian-games/README.md

 Created with [Hugo](https://gohugo.io/)

-- On windows run `choco install hugo-extended -confirm`
+- On windows you can install hugo `choco install hugo-extended -confirm` or use the vscode devcontainer

-- Get packages `npm i`
+## Local Development

 - Get submodules `git submodule update --init`
+- Server `hugo server`

+## Deployment

+Deployment is automate with github actions.

+### Manual Deployment

+- Run `npm i`
-- Server `npm run serve`
+- Run `npm run deploy` to build site and deploy to firebase